stefano-romanelli-Deel/dev-docs-as-code/docs/EOR/employee-cost-calculator.md

 }'
 ```

-Remember to replace {token} in the example below with your actual API token.
+Remember to replace token in the example below with your actual API token.

 ## Step 3: Analyze the API Response